sgodfrey66/Polls_and_press/part_01/readme.md

 ## Expectations

-1. A slide deck and talk that answers the three questions outlined above
+1. A slide deck and talk that answers the three questions about your proposed projects outlined above
 2. The ability to intelligently answer any reasonable question about your project or data

 ## Recommendations